1970 Gediz earthquake: Damage and casualties

 The earthquake killed 1,086 people, injured 1,260, while 9,473 buildings were destroyed or severely damaged leaving around 26,000 people homeless in Gediz.
 Many people were burned alive as fires broke out from overturned stoves.
 The earthquake caused destruction in an area of 13250 km2, and was felt in 45% of Turkey.

-International Search and Rescue Response

-In the aftermath of the earthquake, the Turkish government mobilized national resources, including the military and civil defense units, to conduct search and rescue operations.
-The Turkish Red Crescent (Kızılay) played a crucial role in providing emergency relief, such as tents, blankets, and medical supplies, to the affected population.

-International assistance was also extended to support the relief efforts.
-Various countries and organizations contributed humanitarian aid, including medical supplies, food, and financial assistance.
-While specific details on the deployment of international search and rescue teams are limited, the collaborative efforts between national and international entities were instrumental in addressing the immediate needs of the disaster-stricken region.

 Aftermath

 Gediz, a district of Kütahya Province situated 98 km southeast of Kütahya, was a town that experienced repeated natural disasters including earthquakes and floods.
-It was relocated following a government resolution soon after the destruction to a new location that was 7 km away on the road to Uşak with the new name of Yeni Gediz (English: New Gediz).
+It was relocated following a government resolution soon after the destruction caused by the 1970 earthquake to a new location that was 7 km away on the road to Uşak with the new name of Yeni Gediz (English: New Gediz).
 The residents moved in their newly built, earthquake-resistant homes.
 Neighboring towns and villages were also rebuilt at places with relative minimum earthquake risk.

 Other major earthquakes occurred in Gediz in 1866 and 1896, and on 25 June 1944, at 07:20 local time, a magnitude 6.0 earthquake occurred in Gediz, killing 20 people and damaging around 3,500 buildings.